 - 1 C whole wheat flour

-- ½ tsp seasoning salt I prefer Old Bay
+- ½ teaspoon seasoning salt (I prefer Old Bay)

-- Prepare a batch of homemade vegan barbecue sauce (link above) or use store bought sauce.
+- Prepare a batch of homemade vegan barbecue sauce or use store-bought sauce.
 Once the sauce is done, melt in the ¼ C of vegan butter and add hot sauce to taste.